-What Is a Payable On Death Account?
+What Is A Payable On Death (POD) Account?

 Any bank account where one or more beneficiaries are named is known as a “payable on death” account.
 In such scenarios, the beneficiaries will automatically be entitled to collect your remaining funds right away.
 As long as they can prove their identity and produce a death certificate, the account will not go to probate.

-Benefits of a POD Account
+Benefits Of A POD Account

 - Naming beneficiaries makes the fund distribution process a lot easier